microsoft/ai-developer/Labs/lab-04.md

     ```
     dotnet run
     ```
-    >**Note**:- Please don,t close the `terminal`.
+    >**Note**:- Please don't close the `terminal`.
-1. You can find the OpenAPI spec in following path `http://localhost:5115/swagger/v1/swagger.json`.
+1. You can find the OpenAPI spec in the following path `http://localhost:5115/swagger/v1/swagger.json`.

     ![](./media/image_079.png)
-1. Swagger page can be found in `http://localhost:5115/swagger/index.html`.
+1. The swagger page can be found at `http://localhost:5115/swagger/index.html`.

     ![](./media/image_080.png)
 1. Navigate to `Dotnet>src>BlazorAI>Components>Pages` directory and open **Chat.razor.cs** file.